0xpoot-poot/basic-solidity-contracts/README.md

 # ERC20 Token
-The standards have already been defined and explained in: https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v4.7/contracts/token/ERC20/ERC20.sol
+The ERC-20 standard has already been defined and explained in: https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v4.7/contracts/token/ERC20/ERC20.sol

+This project demonstrates the creation and deployment of an ERC-20 token using Solidity and OpenZeppelin's ERC-20 implementation.
+It includes:

+- Token minting during deployment.
+- Balance checking.
+- Token transfer between accounts.
+- Integration-ready design for dApps and exchanges.

+# Dynamic NFT Deployment